RISE Bridge Program

 The Razorgrad Institute for Success and Engagement (RISE) is a week-long program designed to invest in promising new graduate students from historically underrepresented populations in graduate school (African American, Hispanic or Latinx, American Indian and Alaskan Native, and first-generation) during the transition into graduate education on our campus.

-RISE 2020 will be August 10th-14th with 18-20 new graduate students participating in activities designed to create community and provide a toolkit for academic and personal success.
+RISE is held in early August, shortly before the start of the fall semester, with 18-20 new graduate students participating in activities designed to create community, promote self-awareness and self-confidence with targeted workshops around identifying personal strengths, crafting a basic pitch session, managing personal finances, successful networking and professional presence, and time management/self-care.
 Additionally, activities will be planned to familiarize students with campus, Fayetteville, and the Northwest Arkansas area.

 Time Commitment & Content

 Participants are expected to attend all activities and events.
 A timetable of the week’s activities will be shared with participants closer to the start of the program.
-In the meantime, participants can expect to start around 9am CDT every morning and go to 5pm CDT every evening during the week-long program.
+In the meantime, participants can expect to start with breakfast every morning and go through dinner every evening during the week-long program.
 Below are some of the topics we’ll be addressing during the institute.